prashantsihag03/DialogueV2/README.md

 \*_The project has no aim to become available commercially and is built just for the purpose of getting hands on experience with some of the technologies used and serve as a playground for future learnings as well._

+This repository holds backend part of Dialogue's Version 2.
+To see its frontend, see [this.](https://github.com/prashantsihag03/dialogueV2-fe)

 <details>
 <summary><b>Whats wrong with Version 1</b></summary>